Liang521Bo/FYS3150-4150/README.md

   * Within the first folder of the projects you will also find the PDF with the report.

 *The first folder also contains the run with our data.*

+## To run the test function with unittest the run code is for example:
+> python -m unittest test_Analsysfunctions